un-fao/SoilFER/sampling design/README.md

 This folder contains materials to produce a Soil Sampling Design for the SoilFER Project, using a study case in Zambia as an example.
 The design applies a three-stage hierarchical hybrid method incorporating both probability and non-probability sampling for soil mapping and monitoring within the SoilFER framework.

-The first hierarchical level selects the primary sampling units using a spatial coverage sampling method based on environmental covariates (model-based).
-The second and third hierarchical levels select the secondary and tertiary sampling units using simple random sampling and stratified random sampling, respectively, both without replacement (design-based).
+The first hierarchical level selects the primary sampling units (PSUs) using covariate space coverage sampling method based on environmental covariates at a 2km x 2km pixel resolution.
+Like the selection of PSUs, the second hierarchical level selects the secondary sampling units (SSUs) (i.e., 100m x 100m) using CSC sampling and a second set of environmental covariates.
+Lastly, the third hierarchical levels select the tertiary sampling units using simple random sampling without replacement.
 This implementation standardizes soil sampling methodologies across the various countries involved in the project.

 ## Folder "data" - Shapes (Shapefiles/Vectors)